Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Reduction skeleton

-\begin{proof} The boundary of the resulting container has a left and a right staircase, $\gamma_1$ and $\gamma_3$, created by the left and right anchors, respectively, and these staircases are $y$-monotone, and their upper an lower endpoints are horizontally aligned.
+\begin{proof} The boundary of the resulting container has a left and a right staircase, $\gamma_1$ and $\gamma_3$, created by the left and right anchors, respectively, and these staircases are $y$-monotone, and their upper and lower endpoints are horizontally aligned.
 The lower endpoints of the staircases $\gamma_1$ and $\gamma_3$ are connected by a single horizontal line segment $\gamma_2$ bounding the bottom lane from below.
-The upper endpoints of the staircases are connected by a curve $\gamma_4$ which bound the topmost lane and the addition and inversion gadgets from above.
-The curve $\gamma_4$ is $x$-monotone, as can easily be verified by inspecting the boundary added due to each type of constraint gadget.
+The upper endpoints of the staircases are connected by a curve $\gamma_4$ which bound the topmost lane and the adders and curvers from above.
+The curve $\gamma_4$ is $x$-monotone, as can easily be verified by inspecting the boundary added due to the adders and curvers.
 Hence, the container is $4$-monotone. \end{proof}

 We get from the lemma that the packing problems are even $\ER$-hard for $4$-monotone containers.
 Let $\I_1$ be an instance of a packing problem where the container $\cont\mydef\cont(\I_1)$ is 4-monotone.
-We place $\cont$ in the middle of a larger square and fill out the area around $\cont$ with pieces in a careful way; the details are given in Section~\ref{sec:SquareContainer} and Figure~\ref{fig:squareSkeleton} shows an example of the construction.
+We place $\cont$ in the middle of a larger square and fill out the area around $\cont$ with pieces carefully; the details are given in \Cref{sec:SquareContainer} and \Cref{fig:squareSkeleton} shows an example of the construction.
 We call these new pieces the \emph{exterior} pieces, whereas we call the pieces of $\I_1$ the \emph{inner} pieces.
-Using fingerprinting and other arguments, we are able to prove that if there exists a valid packing of the resulting instance, then there exists one where the exterior pieces are placed as they are intended to.
-Then the space left for the inner pieces is exactly the container $\cont$.
+Using fingerprinting and other arguments, we are able to prove that there is essentially only one way to fit the exterior pieces in the square, and the space left for the inner pieces is exactly the container $\cont$.
 Therefore, there exists a valid placement of the pieces in the resulting instance if and only if there is one of the inner pieces in $\cont$.
-We get the results in the third row of Table~\ref{fig:Results} as expressed by the following theorem.
+We get the results in the third row of \Cref{fig:Results} as expressed by the following corollary.